camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 Camunda Platform Run ships with two different configuration files which are both located in the `configuration` folder.

 * The `default.yml` configuration only contains necessary configuration like the H2 database, a demo user and [CORS](#cross-origin-resource-sharing) for REST calls from a client application.
 * The `production.yml` configuration is intended to provide the recommended properties according to the [Security Instructions]({{< ref "/user-guide/security.md" >}}).
   When using Camunda Platform Run in a production environment, make sure to base your custom configuration on this one and carefully read through the security instructions.

-By default Run launches with the `default.yml` configuration.
+By default, Run launches with the `default.yml` configuration.
 To enable the `production.yml` configuration, execute the start script, through a command-line interface, with the `--production` property.
+Using `--production` disables Swagger UI.
+It can be enabled by explicitly passing `--swaggerui`, however, it is not recommended to use Swagger UI in production.

 ## Connect to a Database